olawuwo/EPL-2017-2018/questions_and_queries.md

 # Lists of questions and corresponding SQL queries.
+Below are the questions along with the SQL queries I've utilized to address them.
+I've employed various SQL syntax including select statements, joins, aggregations, subqueries, and window functions such as Common Table Expressions (CTEs) and Rank.
+Please check it out and let me know if you have any questions or alternative approaches to solving any of these queries.
+Thank you.

 ### 1. Display the total number of matches played in the EPL 2017/2018 season.